-- Choose the Environment > Agent Logs menu.
-Logs from all components appear according to the active filters applied.
-The first time the log panel is opened, the logs displayed will be Emergency and Alert level New and In progress logs that were generated over the past 24 hours.
+- 1. Select the Environment > Agent Logs menu. - The list of logs for all components is displayed according to the active filters.
+When the logs panel is opened for the first time, the New and In progress logs, of Emergency and Alert level, issued in the last 24 hours are visible.
 Identical logs generated by several agents make up an Event.
 They are grouped by default on a single row and identified by the icon. - 2.
 If you want to view logs without them being grouped, disable the Group events option at the top right side. - 3.
 To view details of logs in a group, click on the grouped logs icon, then expand the group by clicking on the + icon to the left of the group. - 4.
 In the main log view or in the view of a log group, click on the Date button to select the period that you want to view, and click on Apply.
 With the double arrow in the drop-down menu, select the period from a calendar.
 The cross to the right of the Date field resets the period to the last 24 hours.